 A multi-day storm during the first days of March 2009 brought significant snow across a large part of the eastern United States.
 Strong, cold high pressure locked in over the Great Lakes kept places like Michigan dry, but it also helped steer a storm diving out of the central Plains to approach the central Gulf states and head north along the U.S. East Coast.
 After dropping significant snow over Nebraska and Missouri, the storm produced accumulating snow across northern Mississippi, much of Alabama, and northern Georgia.
 From there, the area of snow spread north, bringing accumulations to northern South Carolina and North Carolina before dumping heavier snow across Virginia, Maryland, Delaware, New Jersey, and much of eastern New England.
 While a pocket of heavy snow fell over eastern Tennessee, some of the heaviest totals came in from Long Island, New York and southern New Hampshire.

-There are currently no large scale snowstorms on the horizon in the immediate future.
-But will that change?
+There are currently no large scale snowstorms on the horizon in the immediate future this week.
+But will that change as March continues?

 While meteorologists have many tools at their disposal to create weather forecasts, two primary global forecast models they do use are the ECMWF from Europe and the GFS from the United States.
 While the models share a lot of the same initial data, they differ with how they digest that data and compute possible outcomes.
 One is better than the other in some scenarios, while the opposite is true in others.
 No model is “right” all the time.
 Both of these global models depict surface conditions well into the future.

 Both of these global models suggest wintry weather over the next 2 weeks, with the American GFS suggesting some robust snowstorm threats during the second half of the month.
 While the European ECMWF isn’t on-board with blizzard scenarios at this time, the potential is there for significant winter weather over the next two weeks too.